sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/build-components-react/README.md

 ## Watch Out!

-Components are functions that return JSX templates--don't forget the function part!
+Components are functions that return JSX templates, not JSX templates:

 ```jsx
 // This is a valid component